Galactic seismology: joint evolution of impact-triggered stellar and gaseous disc corrugations: Results

 The perturbation, as revealed either by the change in $| z |$ or $| V_z |$, is apparently structured, displaying a striation pattern with ridges running from top to bottom that become more slanted with time.
 The ridges correspond to small $| z |$ or small $| V_z |$ amplitudes, and are thus associated with the `nodes' of the bending wave, i.e. the regions across the disc where the bending wave intersects the midplane.
 Their inclination (with respect to, say, the $R$-axis) on the $(T,R)$ plane is directly related to the degree of windup of both the kinematic density wave (`spiral arms') and the bending wave; the higher the degree of wind-up, the more inclined are these ridges.\footnote{ A near-perfectly circular and stationary bending wave node -- an example of extreme windup -- corresponds to a near-perfectly horizontal ridge in the $(T,R)$ plane. }

 Apparently, the perturbation induced by the satellite does not cover all radii, but extends only from $R = 20$~kpc into $R \approx 7 - 9$~kpc, leading to the formation of a lower `envelope' on the $(T,R)$ plane.
-The width of the swath along $R$ on the $(T,R)$ plane decreases with time, and does so in an in-out fashion, implying that the coherent vertical motion of the stars, and of the gas, washes away with time.
+This is a natural consequence of the fact that the restoring force of the disc, or equivalently, its resilience to any external perturbation, increases towards the centre \citep[cf.][their figure 17]{lap18b}.
+Moreover, the width of the swath along $R$ on the $(T,R)$ plane decreases with time, and does so in an in-out fashion, implying that the coherent vertical motion of the stars, and of the gas, washes away with time, in agreement with \citet[][]{pog21f}.
 We will return to this point later in Sec.\ref{s:ener}.

 We now look at some important differences across panels, i.e. differences between the spatial and kinematic responses of a stellar disc in the absence or presence of a gas disc, and the difference between in the spatial and kinematic responses of a gas disc compared to a stellar disc.